Source-Free Domain Adaptation for SSVEP-based Brain-Computer Interfaces: Appendix

 Here, we stress that the variables actually change across (and so are further dependent on) iterations in our Algorithm \ref{alg:adaptation}.
 This, to be more precise, requires a superscript $^{(t)}$ in notation but we dropped it for simplicity here and in main text as well.

-On the other hand, the weights in the channel combination layer are learned/tuned for the input whose sub-bands of harmonics (generated in the preprocessing step) are combined in the preceding DNN layer.
+When the main DNN architecture \cite{ournetwork} is used, the weights in the channel combination layer are learned/tuned for the input whose sub-bands of harmonics (generated in the preprocessing step) are combined in the preceding DNN layer.
 Therefore, to effectively use the selected channel combination weights and to take advantage of the preprocessing step in the neighbors and silhouette score calculation, we first preprocess the original EEG input to generate the sub-bands of harmonics.
-Then, we combine the sub-bands with the weights from the sub-band combination layer, and then produce $\matr{x}_i$ that is used in the calculation of the silhouette score as well as in the determination of the instances' neighbors.
+Then, we combine the sub-bands with the weights from the sub-band combination layer (i.e, first layer in \cite{ournetwork}), and then produce $\matr{x}_i$ that is used in the calculation of the silhouette score as well as in the determination of the instances' neighbors.
 Note also that the network weights are updated over iterations, so the channel and sub-band combination weights are also updated, which affect the calculation of the neighbors of instances.
 Hence, at each iteration $t$, the neighbors of instances must be recalculated: firstly, the channel combination is selected to maximize the silhouette score $m^{(t)}(\lambda,\matr{w}_c^{(t*)}(\lambda))$ for the given predictions, then, the neighbors of instances are determined with the selected channel combination.